rohankadekodi/cs360v-s23/lab1.md

    a. `cpuid()` is implemented in inc/x86.h using the `asm` keyword.
 What does this keyword mean?
 What does `volatile` mean here?
 How are the arguments to the `cpuid()` function used?
 (Hint: look up GCC's documentation on Extended Asm.)

    b.
 Set a breakpoint at the `cpuid()` call in `vmx_check_support()` in vmm/vmx.c and step past the `asm volatile` call.
+Make sure the first argument to this `cpuid()` call is 0 before stepping into it.
 What are the values of the `eax, ebx, ecx, edx` variables in hexadecimal at this point?
 Hint: [you can print program variables in GDB](https://sourceware.org/gdb/current/onlinedocs/gdb/Variables.html).

    c.
 Convert the contents of ebx, ecx, and edx from part (b) to strings using an ASCII table or converter.
 Using [the CPUID wikipedia page](https://en.wikipedia.org/wiki/CPUID#EAX=1:_Processor_Info_and_Feature_Bits) as a reference, explain what these values tell us about our CPU.